Posted on Jan 1, 2020

 Social Engineering, unlike common hacking methods such as brute-forcing, cross-site scripting, or keylogging, instead uses a variety of psychological, informational, and behavioral techniques in order to access an organization’s information by exploiting a company’s weakest link - its employees.
 It’s also the underlying technique used to implement some of the most common methods of attack such as phishing and ransomware.
-The method of attack is one of the reasons why employee security awareness training is necessary.
+The method of attack is one of the reasons why it is essential that organizations have programs in place that allow them to continuously monitor their cybersecurity posture.

-To learn more about Social Engineering and which industries are most susceptible to social engineering attacks, check out the infographic below where we analyzed the Social Engineering scores of over 100,000 organizations across 18 industries in June and October 2016.
+To learn more about Social Engineering and which industries are most susceptible to Social Engineering attacks, check out the infographic below where we analyzed the Social Engineering scores of over 100,000 organizations.

 Check out our list of 3 top third party risk management (TPRM) challenges, and the actions you can take to bolster your program.
 Learn more.